zmoon/screen3/README.md

 python -c "import screen3; screen3.download()"
 ```

+#### Windows

-On Windows, the above is sufficient to be able to use `screen3`.
+On Windows, the above (download only) is sufficient to be able to use `screen3`,
+since EPA provides an executable compiled for Windows.

+#### Non-Windows

-On non-Windows platforms, the model must be built from source.
+On non-Windows platforms, the SCREEN3 model must be built from source.
 The `screen3.build` function, which requires `dos2unix`, `patch`, and `gfortran`, can be used:
 ```
 python -c "import screen3; screen3.build()"